 #9 Whalers Village

 At Whalers Village in Ka’anapali, guests can enjoy the beach and shopping all in one day!
-Whalers Village is actually pretty amazing because it’s a) indoor/outdoor, b) steps from the sand, and c) close to a myriad of dining and leisure options.
+Whalers Village is pretty amazing because it’s a) indoor/outdoor, b) steps from the sand, and c) close to a myriad of dining and leisure options.
 If you’re traveling with a large group, Whalers is perfect because not only is the beach just steps away, but there are always a bunch of activities going on.

-Find the time to shop on your own and grab everything you need knowing that your family is totally entertained.
-If you don’t think you’ll have time to make it to a luau but you really want your kids to see a traditional hula performance and have a chance to make their own flower lei, this is your stop!
+Find the time to shop on your own and grab everything you need knowing that your family is wholly entertained.
+If you don’t think you’ll have time to make it to a luau , but you really want your kids to see a traditional hula performance and have a chance to make their flower lei, this is your stop!
 Whalers Village also offers a myriad of shopping experiences, from local kiosk vendors to Louis Vuitton, plus a variety of daily and weekly activities.

 For more information, please visit Whalers Village.